Academic requirements - 2020 entry

 Our entry requirements for students who have studied the Irish Leaving Certificate are AAAAAB at Higher level, including A1A1 to include Chemistry or Biology, and one of Biology, Chemistry, Physics or Psychology, achieved in a single sitting.

-With the new grading system being introduced in 2017, we will require four subjects at H1 (including Chemistry or Biology, and one of Biology, Chemistry, Physics or Psychology), with a further two subjects at H2.
+With the new grading system being introduced in 2017, we will require four subjects at H1 (including Chemistry or Biology, and one of Biology, Chemistry or Physics), with a further two subjects at H2.

 A single Level 3 BTEC Subsidiary Diploma or National Award will be considered, in combination with A-levels at AA in Chemistry or Biology, and one of Biology, Chemistry, Physics or Psychology.